What is High Resolution Oesophageal and Pharyngeal Manometry (HREM, HRPM)?

 The test usually takes approximately 30 minutes, and you usually have to fast 4 hours for solids and 2 hours for liquids prior to this test.
 You can drive yourself home afterwards, and return to work the same day.

 High Resolution Pharyngeal Manometry is a relatively new assessment designed to evaluate the swallowing pressures generated in your pharynx when propelling food from your moth down towards your oesophagus during a swallow.
-In this case, the catheter inserted through your nose also has a number of pressure sensors sitting in the pharynx (upper throat).
+In this case, the catheter inserted through your nose also has a number of pressure sensors sitting in the pharynx (upper throat) to measure the soft palate, base of tongue, pharynx and opening to the oesophagus (UES).
+We have pharyngeal manometry available for both assessment and biofeedback swallowing therapy.
+Your community speech pathologist, if you have one, is also encouraged to attend.